 If you are travelling in a smaller group with local guides only, then tipping is paid in each destination.
 To be fair to the guides we ask for slightly higher amounts per traveller with small groups.
+Yangtze cruise companies operate a service charge policy and this is paid separately when boarding the vessel.

-We generally find that most customers appreciate the convenience of our tipping policy, but we do recognize that it may not suit everyone.
-However, as this is a group tour, we ask that everyone follows the same protocol to be fair to other group members and to ensure smooth operation of your tour.
+We generally find that most customers appreciate the convenience of our tipping policy but we do recognize that it may not suit everyone.
+However, as this is a group tour we ask that everyone follows the same protocol to be fair to other group members and to ensure smooth operation of your tour.